home-assistant/home-assistant.io/source/_integrations/recorder.markdown

 <div class='note'>

 When using a MariaDB or MySQL server, adding `+pymysql` to the URL will use the pure python MySQL library, which is slower but may be required if the C MySQL library is not available.

-`pymysql` is not included in the base Docker image, and is not necessary for this to work.
+When using the official Docker image, the C MySQL library will always be available. `pymysql` is most commonly used with `venv` where the C MySQL library is not installed.

 </div>